joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/arrays-and-callbacks/lesson-notes/README.md

 console.log(findIndex(letters, "a"));
 ```

 That is working as expected!
+Let's swap the log for an `if` statement

 ```js
 const findIndex = (arr, item) => {